spree/api.spreecommerce.com/content/v1/products.md

 <%= admin_only %>

-To update a product’s details, make this request with the necessary parameters:
+To update a product\'s details, make this request with the necessary parameters:

     PUT /api/products/a-product

-For instance, to update a product’s name, send it through like this:
+For instance, to update a product\'s name, send it through like this:

     PUT /api/products/a-product?product[name]=Headphones